-In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground
+In maps, videos and photos, how Russia’s military push into Ukraine is unfolding on the ground

 As tensions escalated in Ukraine’s east, Russia also was conducting military exercises in Moscow-allied Belarus, which is to Ukraine’s north.
 Belarus’s southern border is some 50 miles from Kyiv, Ukraine’s capital.

-Moscow and Minsk said they would withdraw troops when the exercises ended Feb.
-20, but when the deadline came, they announced that Russian forces would stay in Belarus indefinitely.
+Both countries said Russian troops would withdraw when the exercises ended Feb.
+20. When that deadline arrived, both announced that Russian forces would stay in Belarus indefinitely.

 Maps that explain the conflict

-The tension playing out between Russia and Ukraine involves land borders and strategic influence.
+The strains between Russia and Ukraine involve land borders and strategic influence.
 Ukraine once was a part of the Soviet Union, a fact that Putin used to question the legitimacy of the country’s independence.
 He sees Ukraine, which has been an independent nation since 1991, as an integral part of greater Russia.

 EST.